Reader L e-mailed me this question:

 Look for insets

 So this suggestion is going to be the hardest to implement, but might help to keep in your back pocket.
-I am the proud owner of this now-sold-out Joe Fresh for JCP dress.
-See those insets at the bodice where the stripes are going a different direction?
-Those help create the illusion of a smaller waist/ribcage area.
+Insets in a different color or print can help create the illusion of a smaller waist/ribcage area.
 What you want is contrast – so color blocking in a lighter tone or a bit of pattern that goes in a different direction.
 Anthropologie often has some dress options with inset details in the bodice.
 They won’t be foolproof, but the right one will narrow your ribcage visually.

 Image courtesy Banana Republic.